krishna-thapa/dotfiles/raspberryPi/AddNewUser.md

 ## SSH in to your server as the root user:

-- adduser pi
+- sudo adduser pi
-- usermod -aG sudo pi
+- sudo usermod -aG sudo pi
 - su - pi
+- groups